juliquiron/start-with-nimbus/index.md

 ![Get your cryptocurrency walled id in nimbus platform](assets/img/2_1.png)
 4. In binance go to Wallet -> Spot and click on 'Withdraw' in the Tether USDT row
 ![Withdraw your cryptocurrency from binance to nimbus platform](assets/img/2_4.png)
-5. Paste your nimbus wallet addres into the Recipient's USDT Address
+5. Paste your nimbus wallet address into the Recipient's USDT Address
-6. Select ERC20 network and type your ammount
+6. Select ERC20 network and type your amount
 ![Withdraw your cryptocurrency from binance to nimbus platform](assets/img/2_6.png)
 7. Just click submit and wait to have your cryptocurrency in nimbus.

-### It's the moment, make your first diposit!
+### It's the moment, make your first deposit!

 Thats so easy :)
 1. Go to your nimbus dashboard and click on the second icon in the left bar 'Marketplace'.
 2. Click 'Get Instal' in the **Avalon app**.
-3. Select USDT and introduce the amount you want to diposit
+3. Select USDT and introduce the amount you want to deposit
 ![Make your nimbus platform deposit with Avalon app](assets/img/3_1.png)
 4. Click next
 5. Click done
-6. ... wait an see the returns caming into your acount!
+6. ... wait an see the returns coming into your account!

-**Disclamer**: This page shares a personal experience using this platform and wants to encourage everybody to use it because it have been so beneficial for the ones ho did so.
-Do it in your own responsability.
+**Disclaimer**: This page shares a personal experience using this platform and wants to encourage everybody to use it because it has been so beneficial for the ones ho did so.
+Do it in your own responsibility.
 What's written here has no warranty and you may reproduce it at your own risk.

-We hope this guide have been useful to you.
-You can also find other resources on the internet.
+We hope this guide has been useful to you.
+You can also find other resources on the internet and specially youtube.